 To create beautiful garden lighting, start by ‘zoning’ your garden.
 For example, garden paths, bedding plant area, water features, decking areas, and more secluded areas.
 By doing this, it helps to organise and break things down into more manageable lighting designs.

 Once you have zoned your garden, next to decide is what lighting to use in each zone.
 For example, if you are installing LED lights in a decking area, we suggest to start in a corner then place separate lights along the edge with regular spacing e.g. 80 – 120cm.

-If you would like advice on installing garden lighting at your home, please get in touch and we will be happy to help.
+If you would like advice on installing lighting around your outdoor space at your home, please get in touch and we will be happy to help.

 A final piece of advice - garden feature lighting will need a qualified electrician to fit.
 The lighting can work directly from the mains or through a transformer which provides either a 12 or 24 low-voltage current.

 If you are unsure as to the size of the transformer you will need for your garden feature lighting, feel free to get in touch and we can advise.
 We can recommend the more suitable transformer and lighting options for your garden.

 If you’ve recently purchased a new property, you’ve probably already started planning out all of…